Amazon River Cruise

 - A Leopard Named "Hollywood"

-Join us on our special Holiday 2015 departure, sure to be a memorable adventure like no other!
+Come ring in the New Year on our special Amazon departure, sure to be a memorable adventure like no other!
 Depart on Saturday, December 26 from the US.
-You’ll ring in the New Year with a special celebration while cruising the Amazon!
+You’ll celebrate the arrival of 2016 while cruising the Amazon!
 Return to the US on Sunday, January 3.
 See special itinerary and more details below.

 Fly nonstop to Lima, Peru.
 You will be met upon arrival at the airport and escorted to the Ramada Costa del Sol.